cardano-foundation/docs-cardano-org/install/install-node.md

-# Installing a node #
+# Installing the node #
-There are two options available to you when installing a node.
+There are two options available to you when installing the node.
 Depending on your build tool preference, you can build from the source code using either:
 - [cabal: building the node](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/install.md)
 - [Nix: building the node](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/building-the-node-using-nix.md)